 Didn’t you love it when you were little and your mom or dad read you bedtime stories?
 Are there movies or novels that have carved a niche in your heart as deeply meaningful to you?
 Do you love carrying on your family’s storytelling tradition with your own kids or grandkids?

-We all know intuitively that we love great stories – but now science has revealed to us just how powerful stories can be.
-And, not only that, powerful storytelling will absolutely help you raise a lot more money for your charity, NGO or cause!
+We all know intuitively that we love great stories – but science has revealed to us just how powerful stories can be.
+And, not only that, powerful storytelling – pulled from your fundraising story bank – will absolutely help you raise a lot more money for your organization!

 One of the biggest lessons from all of this neuroscience is that storytelling is – and has been for thousands of years – the most important way in which we humans communicate with one another.
 We use stories to inform, to entertain, to teach – and to persuade.
 When we’re listening to a well-told story, many different parts of your brain are engaged.
 I won’t go into a neurological description of those parts – but here are just a few ways that stories fire up our brain activity:

 - When we’re engaged with a story, the sensory parts of our brain are activated.
 Stories allow us to see, smell, taste, hear and touch in our imaginations.
 And, as you well know, these sensations can be very real indeed.